Giacomo Loredan: Career

-On 8 July 1449 Loredan was in Venice, where he assumed the position of Wise Man of the Council until 30 September, when he became ducal councilor for the sestiere of San Marco.
+On 8 July 1449 Loredan was in Venice, where he assumed the position of Savio del Consiglio until 30 September, when he became ducal councillor for the sestiere of San Marco.
 On 24 October he was elected administrator in Crema, which the peace treaty had assigned to Venice, but he refused.
-He accepted instead, on 6 January 1450, to go with Tommaso Duodo, both with the double title of ambassador and administrator, to the captain general of the Venetian militias Sigismondo Malatesta, where Andrea Dandolo already worked, with the task of supplying Brescia from the Veronese and completing the difficult negotiation with Francesco Sforza, who aimed to become Lord of Milan, as in fact would happen shortly thereafter.
+He accepted instead, on 6 January 1450, to go with Tommaso Duodo, both with the double title of ambassador and administrator, to the captain general of the Venetian army, Sigismondo Malatesta, where Andrea Dandolo already worked, with the task of supplying Brescia from the Veronese and completing the difficult negotiation with Francesco Sforza, who aimed to become Lord of Milan, as in fact would happen shortly thereafter.
 In the frenetic evolution of events, the intrigues and ambitions of the leaders intertwined: this explains the reproach addressed by the Senate to Loredan and Duodo, on 29 January, for not having sufficiently worked with Bartolomeo Colleoni, despite the previous instructions to observe all possible savings.
 On 23 March 1450 Loredan was in Bergamo together with Andrea Dandolo, but by now the game was resolved in favor of Sforza and on 2 July there was peace.
-Two days later, Loredan appears to be a member of Savio del Consiglio, but shortly thereafter he was elected lieutenant in Friuli, where he stayed until September 1451.
+Two days later, Loredan appears to be a Savio del Consiglio, but shortly thereafter he was elected luogotenente in Friuli, where he stayed until September 1451.
 Then, on 1 October, he joined the Council of Ten.
-The succession of assignments continued intensely; on 20 May 1452 he refused the appointment as administrator in the Veronese area; three days later he was among the wise men of the Council even though at the same time he was part of the Ten: on 1 July, in fact, the Maggior Consiglio replaced him in this second magistracy, having accepted the appointment (on 19 June) of administrator in Brescia, together with Antonio Diedo.
+The succession of assignments continued intensely; on 20 May 1452 he refused the appointment as administrator in the Veronese area; three days later he was among the wise men of the Council even though at the same time he was part of the Ten: on 1 July, in fact, the Great Council of Venice replaced him in this second magistracy, having accepted the appointment (on 19 June) of administrator in Brescia, together with Antonio Diedo.
 In fact, the war with Milan had resumed and the opposing armies were facing each other in the Brescia area, sacking the villages and devastating the crops.
 While Diedo remained in the city, Loredan went to the camp to keep in touch with the commander of the Venetian troops, Gentile da Leonessa.
 While tilting in favor of the Venetians, the conflict continued for a long time.
-In the meantime, in the Levant, Constantinople was about to fall into the hands of the Ottoman Turks.
+In the meantime, Constantinople was about to fall into the hands of the Ottoman Empire.
 On 7 February 1453 the Signoria therefore elected Girolamo Barbarigo as administrator in place of Loredan, who on 2 March was appointed Captain General of the Sea, the same position that his father had so often held with honour.